Middle East and Eastern Europe Regional Office

-The countries where World Vision works and which are supported by the Middle East and Eastern Europe regional office are of huge geopolitical significance.
+The countries where World Vision works across the Middle East, Eastern Europe, Caucasus and Southern Asia region are of huge geopolitical significance.

 This is a region where the children, families and communities face staggering challenges every day—challenges that all too inevitably force some children to grow up too fast while not allowing others to grow up at all.